okx/proof-of-reserves/docs/checkbalance.md

-# Verify OKCoin Wallet Reserve Address Balance
+# Verify OKX Wallet Reserve Address Balance

-You can verify OKCoin Wallet Reserve Address Balance with the following steps:
+You can verify OKX Wallet Reserve Address Balance with the following steps:
-1. Compare the address balance of a specific crypto chain at the snapshot height with the address balance in the snapshot file published by OKCoin to verify whether they are consistent.
+1. Compare the address balance of a specific crypto chain at the snapshot height with the address balance in the snapshot file published by OKX to verify whether they are consistent.
-2. Compare the sum of address balances of a specific crypto chain at the snapshot height with the sum of address balances in the snapshot file published by OKCoin to verify whether they are consistent.
+2. Compare the sum of address balances of a specific crypto chain at the snapshot height with the sum of address balances in the snapshot file published by OKX to verify whether they are consistent.

 When querying the address balance at the height of the snapshot, you can configure node rpc for balance query, or configure OKLink's open API for balance query.
 The following is a detailed step-by-step description.